kolkhis/lac/src/u16lab.md

 <!--   - Then `lvcreate -n space -l +100%FREE space_vg` -->

 2. EXT4 or XFS must be installed on the logical volume.

-   - HINT: You may want to revisit lab 3 of the course for this one.
-This is a challenge here.

    - HINT: Use your `pvs`, `vgs`, `lvs` tools